Bacon, Cheddar & Sage Quick Bread

 - In a separate medium bowl, whisk the eggs, whole milk, and extra virgin olive oil until unified and frothy.

-- Pour the wet olive oil emulsion directly into the dry flour mixture.
+- Pour the wet olive oil mixture directly into the dry flour mixture.
 Use a wooden spoon to stir gently.

 - Before the flour is fully integrated, fold in the freshly grated sharp cheddar cheese, chopped fresh sage, and cooled bacon bits.